Podocarp family, [Chinese].

 The family is predominantly found in the Australasian region, with most taxa native from New Zealand to SE Asia.
 Most of species are not of wide distribution, being confined to one or a few islands, viz.
 Tasmania, New Zealand, New Caledonia, New Guinea, Philippines, Borneo.
 Some species of the genera Dacrydium, Lepidothamnus, Nageia, Podocarpus, Prumnopitys and Saxegothaea are found beyond Australasia, in India, Japan, China, Africa, the Caribbean and the New World south from Mexico to Chile.
 Of these, Saxegothaea, a monotypic genus found in Chile and Argentina, is the only genus with no representatives in the Australasian region.
 Most members of the family are trees native to wet tropical or subtropical (often, tropical mountains) forests.
 A few are small trees or shrubs native to forest understory environments.

 Biffin et al. (2011) provide a thoughtful exploration of the relationship between conifers and angiosperms that is focused on Podocarpaceae, one of the few conifer groups that has continued to speciate and thrive within an angiosperm-dominated biome, specifically, the wet tropical forest.
-They find that, like most other conifer families, the Podocarpaceae originally had scale-like or needle-like foliage, but that adaptive radiation (genera Acmopyle through Podocarpus in the cladogram at left) during the past 65 million years has been characterized by the emergence of various types of flattened, often broad leaves, which now characterize most species in the family.
+They find that, like most other conifer families, the Podocarpaceae originally had scale-like or needle-like foliage, but that adaptive radiation (genera Acmopyle through Podocarpus in the cladogram at right) during the past 65 million years has been characterized by the emergence of various types of flattened, often broad leaves, which now characterize most species in the family.
 This adaptation, which facilitates efficient light harvesting in shaded environments, has emerged during the time when the podocarps have been in direct competition with angiosperms, and likely explains why the podocarps have continued to prosper in wet tropical forests while most other conifers are excluded from the biome; the timing of this change also coincides with to larger ecological and climatic changes that have been linked to evolution of tropical broadleaf habit in the angiosperms.
 It also appears that foliage flattening has evolved independently at least five times in the family.
 Although Biffin et al. don't mention it, the other gymnosperm genera found in the wet tropics, Agathis and Gnetum, have also developed flattened, broad leaves.

 Although the second-largest conifer family, the Podocarpaceae are far less well-known than the other two big families, Pinaceae and Cupressaceae.
 There are several possible reasons for this situation.
 The Podocarpaceae are chiefly a tropical family, thus few species have attracted interest among the European horticultural community and few species are known for their ornamental value.
 With few and local exceptions (e.g., New Zealand), the family does not otherwise possess great economic importance.
 Only a few species are exploited for timber, and those are for the most part greatly diminished by overcutting.
 Most species in the family are found in tropical forests that are dominated by a great many species of angiosperm trees, so the family does not possess the ecological significance attached to the Pinaceae or Cupressaceae.
 Finally, the family is primarily found in Third World countries, where plants in general receive little research unless they be economically important.
 This is a regrettable state of affairs, because the Podocarpaceae probably contain more species threatened by overcutting and habitat loss than any other family.
 In view of the above considerations, in seems inevitable that many taxa described here are bound for extinction in the coming decades.